-Annual aircraft movements are estimated at around 30,000 per year.
-Around 30% of movements are due to private, sports and recreational users, almost half are devoted to flying training, and the remainder are composed of emergency services, helicopters, charter, business and warbird activity.
+In 2019, annual aircraft movements were estimated at between 25,000 and 30,000 per year.
+Around 34% of movements are due to private, sports and recreational users, almost a third are devoted to flying training, and the remainder are composed of emergency services, helicopters, charter, business and warbird activity.